rudrojushreshta08-sys/Omnix-Ai/README.md

 <p align="center">

-# ❤️ Built with Passion by Shresta
+## ❤️ Built with Passion by Shreshta

 ### 🤖 Omnix AI — Building the Future of Multi-Agent Intelligence